top of page

 If you've read my other posts, you probably know how much I preach about quality, fresh ingredients.
 Spices are no different than herbs.
 If you can grind them up yourself, do it!
 If you can pick the apples from a tree and make this recipe when you get home, do it!

 The texture is also important in a filling like this.
 Many recipes have you chop up some apples, toss them in spices, and put them in a pie.
 That's nice, but it's missing a key element!
 The juices from the apple can only help so much.
 I want lots of flavor and juice when I cut into a slice of pie.
 And so comes water and cornstarch.
-It allows the apples to cook in the pie, is full of flavor, and makes for a much nicer oozy texture!
+It helps the apples to cook in the pie, is full of flavor, and makes for a much nicer oozy texture!

-This recipe is one for the books; give it to your friends and family, pass it down; it is that good!
+This recipe is one for the books; give it to your friends and family, and pass it down; it is that good!
 Very easy and very tasty.
 Enjoy!

 Cheers,